 Participants in Lima are transferred this morning to the airport's National terminal for a one-hour flight to Cusco (11,150'), the former Inca capital.
-Reception upon arrival and transfer to the deluxe boutique-style Aranwa Hotel, located near the main square.
+Reception upon arrival and transfer to a deluxe boutique-style hotel, located near the main square.
 This restored colonial mansion from the XVI century brings the added benefit of oxygenated rooms, helping with acclimation.
 Remainder of the morning at leisure to begin acclimating to the high elevation.
-Lunch is on your own.
+A light lunch is on your own.
 Join your Peruvian guide in the early afternoon for an orientation tour of the city and the nearby Incan ruins.
-The tour includes: the main plaza and Cathedral, which houses important colonial pieces of gold and silver work, the Coricancha or Inca's Sun Temple, whose stonework is some of the finest in the country; Sacsayhuaman, the spectacular mountaintop complex overlooking the Cusco valley and surrounding hills; and Tambo Machay, where the clear cool springs of the cremonial baths continue to flow 550 years after they were built.
-Later, after a chance to rest, meet your guide for a trip briefing and enjoy a light dinner on your own, for convenience, we recommend the hotel's Mishti Restaurant serving Novo Andino and international cuisine.
+The tour includes: the main plaza and Cathedral, which houses important colonial pieces of gold and silver work, the Coricancha or Inca's Sun Temple, whose stonework is some of the finest in the country, and the Incan walls along Hatunrumiyoc Street (named for the 12-angled stone that is clearly visible).
+We also explore Sacsayhuaman, the spectacular mountaintop complex overlooking the Cusco valley and surrounding hills; and Tambo Machay, where the clear cool springs of the ceremonial baths continue to flow 550 years after they were built.
+Later, after a chance to rest, meet your guide for a trip briefing and enjoy dinner on your own, for convenience, we recommend the hotel's Mishti Restaurant serving Novo Andino and international cuisine.
 (B)